 - Click an AOS-CX switch under .

 The dashboard context for the switch is displayed.

 For more information, see Monitoring Switches and Switch Stacks.

 Viewing VSX Details

 Aruba Central displays information about VSX configuration of AOS-CX switches.
-For more information, see Switch > VSX.
+For more information, see VSX Details in Switch Dashboard.